 Join or rejoin from September 1st to receive the information

 We usually provide a series of lectures and visits for our members, but due to this year’s Covid restrictions our lectures have been provided via Zoom and it has only been possible to organise one visit.

 The revised edition of Discovering Abergavenny: Archaeology and History by Frank Olding is available now.
-See Books & Leaflets for how to get your copy.
+See Books and Leaflets for how to get your copy.

 How to book?

-How to book?
-A list is sent out to members by email (or post) in the January.
+A list is sent out to members in January and details are also shown on the Visits page.

-Book as soon as you can as places are now being allocated on a 'first come' basis, although there are sometimes cancellations later.
+Book as soon as you can as places are allocated as they are received, although there are sometimes cancellations later.
 You need to be a member to book.